circularfashion

 How the fashion industry dumps the problem into Africa

-A land of waste: the unbelievable amount of discarded clothing dumped in Africa regularly.
+A land of waste describes the unbelievable amount of discarded clothing that is regularly dumped in Africa..
 About three million pieces of clothing every year.
 Endless layers of textiles form mountains high of fashion waste polluting the land and waters.
-A terrifying sight which shows the destruction the western world perpetrates towards nature.
+A terrifying sight that illustrates the destruction the Western world inflicts on nature, known as waste colonialism.

 Fast-fashion waste recycling?

-People think the clothes discarded into the recycling container (the yellow one here in Italy) are reused.
+People often believe that clothes discarded into the recycling container (the yellow ones here in Italy) are reused.
 Usually, charities are in charge of these garments.
-But fast fashion items have poor quality.
-So, in the end, large quantities can’t be resold and end up in a massive toxic blob in Africa.
+But fast fashion items are of poor quality.
+So, large quantities can’t be resold and eventually end up in a massive toxic blob in Africa.

 Y2K: the overproduction era

-Since 2000 global clothing production has doubled, but the quality is lower and lower.
-As we already addressed, brands accelerated the overproduction model.
-At the same time, they promoted overconsumption, kicking off the toxic cycle.
+Since 2000, global clothing production has doubled, but the quality has steadily decreased.
+As we’ve already discussed, brands accelerated the overproduction model.
+At the same time, they promoted overconsumption, kickstarting the toxic cycle.

 Brands overproduce up to 40% every season.

-In west Africa, everyday cargos arrive full of dirty clothes, and most get there in unwearable condition.
+In West Africa, everyday cargos arrive full of dirty clothes, and most get there in unwearable condition.
 In Ghana, a dumping ground for textiles, they call them the “dead white man’s clothes.”
-Moreover, Western garments are so cheap that local manufacturers can’t compete (source ABC.net.au).
+Moreover, Western garments are so cheap that local manufacturers can’t compete (source ABC.net.au) with their original textiles.

 In Accra, there’s no room left to throw away clothing.